The Best Crag Dogs of All Time

 Here I am way off the deck on a recent cutting edge free solo that I called "A bone on the Wall".
 One mistake and you are toast on a climb like this, but When the climbing gets dangerous, I just focus on the next paw placement and send the gnar, because that's what I was born to do!
 Photo @tay.keating #yolofreesolo #allterrainpug

-If you haven’t heard of the BASE Jumping, big-wall climbing Australian Cattle Dog named Whisper then you’ve probably been living in a remote cave for the past five months.
-Whisper has burst onto the scene as the right-paw-dog of Dean Potter, and with a miniature 22-pound frame, she literally “goes everywhere” with him.
+The BASE Jumping, big-wall climbing Australian Cattle Dog named Whisper burst onto the scene as the right-paw-dog of the late Dean Potter.
+With a miniature 22-pound frame, she literally went everywhere with him.

-Whisper stars in a new film, “When Dogs Fly,” and is currently wrapping up a stint in the Alps where she completed a slew of First Doggie Jumps.
+Whisper starred in the film, “When Dogs Fly,” and spent time in the Alps where she completed a slew of First Doggie Jumps.

-Check out Dean’s latest article on why he takes Whisper BASE Jumping with him.
+Check out Dean’s article on why he took Whisper BASE Jumping with him.

 What kind of dog owner would I be if I didn’t claim my own furry companion to be the best crag dog in the whole world?
 But I swear he’s special.
 In fact, Chief is a rare Coydog—the combination of coyote and dog that only happens every so often in hot climates.
 Chief was found as a starving, scrappy little puppy on the side of the road in the Navajo Reservation of New Mexico.
 Since his discovery, however, he has lived the life of a dedicated crag dog.